apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

    them to appropriate format and workflow that your tool requires.

-By default when you install ``apache-airflow`` package - the dependencies are as open as possible while still allowing the apache-airflow package to install.
-This means that ``apache-airflow`` package might fail to install in case a direct or transitive dependency is released that breaks the installation.
-In such case when installing ``apache-airflow``, you might need to provide additional constraints (for example ``pip install apache-airflow==1.10.2 Werkzeug<1.0.0``)
+When you install the ``apache-airflow`` package, the dependencies are as open as possible by default.
+This means that the ``apache-airflow`` package might fail to install if a direct or transitive dependency is released that breaks the installation.
+If that happens, you may need to provide additional constraints.
+For example, ``pip install apache-airflow==1.10.2 Werkzeug<1.0.0``.

-However we now have ``constraints-<PYTHON_MAJOR_MINOR_VERSION>.txt`` files generated automatically and committed to orphan ``constraints-master``, ``constraints-2-0` and ``constraints-1-10`` branches based on the set of all latest working and tested dependency versions.
-Those ``constraints-<PYTHON_MAJOR_MINOR_VERSION>.txt`` files can be used as constraints file when installing Apache Airflow - either from the sources:
+With that said, we now have ``constraints-<PYTHON_MAJOR_MINOR_VERSION>.txt`` files that are generated automatically and committed to ``constraints-master``, ``constraints-2-0` and ``constraints-1-10`` branches based on the set of all latest working and tested dependency versions.

+These ``constraints-<PYTHON_MAJOR_MINOR_VERSION>.txt`` files
+can be used as constraints file when installing Apache Airflow, either from the sources:

 .. code-block:: bash